-Executive Benefits and Termination Without Cause or Resignation Termination Following a Death or Termination Resignation other than Payments Upon Termination for Good Reason (\$) Change of Control (\$) Change of Control (\$) Disability for Cause for Good Reason (\$) Termination Reason (5) Control (5) Control (5) (\$) (\$) Reason (\$) Cash Compensation: Base Salary 1,675,800 (1) 1,675,800 (1) 0 0 0 0 Cash Incentive 0 0 0 0 (2) 0 0 Long-term Incentives: Acceleration of Unvested Stock Options and Restricted Stock Units 0 7,164,140 (3) 0 (4) 0 0 0 Total: 1,675,800 (1) 8,839,940 0 (4) 0 0 0
+Executive Benefits and Payments Upon Termination Termination Without Cause or Resignation for Good Reason (\$) Termination Following a Change of Control (\$) Change of Control (\$) Death or Disability (\$) Termination for Cause (\$) Resignation other than for Good Reason (\$) Cash Compensation:

+Base Salary 1,726,074 (1) 1,726,074 (1) 0 0 0 0

+Cash Incentive 0 0 0 202,334(2) 0 0

+Long-term Incentives:

+Acceleration of Unvested

+Stock Options and

+Restricted Stock Units 0 11,550,667 (3) 0 (4) 0 0 0

+Total: 1,726,074 (1) 13,276,741 0 (4) 202,334 0 0

 - (1) Mr. Jackson's severance payment following a termination without Cause or a resignation for Good Reason is equal to two years of annual base salary.
-Mr. Jackson's base salary at the end of fiscal 2012 was \$837,900. - (2) In the event Mr. Jackson is terminated due to death or disability, Mr. Jackson or his estate is entitled to any bonus earned with respect to prior performance cycles and an amount equal to the cash bonus he earned in the previous year times the percentage of the fiscal year that has passed prior to his termination.
-For purposes of this column, we have assumed that Mr. Jackson's death or disability was as of December 31, 2012.
-The cash incentive program for 2012 was cancelled and no incentive bonus amounts were payable. - (3) Assumes that the vesting of outstanding awards has occurred due to a termination of employment upon or following a Change of Control as described above under "Equity Acceleration upon a Change of Control."
+Mr. Jackson's base salary at the end of fiscal 2013 was \$863,037. - (2) In the event Mr. Jackson is terminated due to death or disability, Mr. Jackson or his estate is entitled to any bonus earned with respect to prior performance cycles and an amount equal to the cash bonus he earned in the previous year times the percentage of the fiscal year that has passed prior to his termination.
+For purposes of this column, we have assumed that Mr. Jackson's death or disability was as of December 31, 2013 and that his cash incentive bonus for the second half of 2013 was earned but unpaid at that time.
+Mr. Jackson's cash incentive bonus for the second half of 2013 was \$202,334. - (3) Assumes that the vesting of outstanding awards has occurred due to a termination of employment upon or following a Change of Control as described above under "Equity Acceleration upon a Change of Control."
 This amount denotes the incremental difference between the market value and the exercise price (if any) of unvested options or RSUs for which vesting might be accelerated. - (4) The Board has the discretion to accelerate the vesting of outstanding awards upon a Change of Control as described above under "Equity Acceleration upon a Change of Control."
 If the vesting of all outstanding awards were to be accelerated, the amount would be as set forth in the column titled "Termination Following a Change of Control" and described in footnote (3).